 Alternatives to Wearing Socks

 For those who have tried wearing socks to bed and find that it just isn’t for them, you can still keep your feet warm without the constriction you dislike about socks.
 The goal is to make sure that your feet, which naturally lose heat more than your core during sleep, have a little extra warmth and insulation.

-- Use a heating pad at the foot of your bed in the winter.
+- Use a heating pad or a hot water bottle at the foot of your bed in the winter.